Sandwich1699975/NetCheck/README.md

 ![Speedtest distributor information](assets/distributor.svg)

 > [!NOTE]
 > This design relies on the fact that Ookla allows tests 'on demand' rather than following an exact and strict regiment of 'one per hour per IP'.
-It also assumes the user is setting up NetCheck on the one LAN with a single WAP shared between all clients.
+It also assumes the user is setting up NetCheck on the one LAN with a single WAN IP shared between all clients.
 Otherwise each client would be limited more than they need to be.

 ## `localhost` References